-Perceptions of large investment groups hint at positive mood on economic recovery
+Perceptions of large investment groups hint at a positive mood on Economic recovery

 Investor AB and Kinnevik both improve TLS significantly in 2021.
 Since they are both large shareholders in many of Sweden’s largest companies, this may hint at a public belief in an economic recovery and resurgence from the impact of the pandemic.

-The increase in scores is, however, mostly seen in the first half of the year, when the OMX S30 index rallies.
+However, the increase in scores is mostly seen in the first half of the year, when the OMX S30 index rallies.
 In Q3, the tide turns as capital investors are also struck by the negative effect of rising energy prices, prices of materials and rising inflation.

-Integrity is a main driver behind the biggest increases and decreases in scores
+Integrity is the main driver behind the biggest increases and decreases in scores

 The largest decrease in TLS is seen with AstraZeneca.
 The 6-point drop is likely connected to the company’s suspended COVID vaccine earlier in the year, which has caught much negative public attention.
 Perceptions did increase around mid-year, but the steep drop in the first quarter was only partly corrected.